 The FEMA logo indicates its connection to the U.S. Department of Homeland Security.
-Additionally, it symbolizes hope for aid and rescue in case of any unforeseen disasters.
-The emblem of the Federal Emergency Management Agency is associated with reliability, care, and promptness.
+Additionally, it symbolizes hope for aid and rescue in the event of unforeseen disasters.
+The Federal Emergency Management Agency’s emblem is associated with reliability, care, and promptness.

 FEMA: Brand overview